ManoelSilva/super-d-the-game/README.md

 	subsequently human race.

 ## Special considerations and credits
-	Game developed using Corona®.
+	Game developed using Coronaï¿½.
-	Game and sprites arts developed by Manoel Silva, me. :) Using Inkscape®, to vectorize my drawings, ShoeBox® to generate sprite sheets and sprite map.
+	Game and sprites arts developed by Manoel Silva, me. :) Using Inkscapeï¿½, to vectorize my drawings, ShoeBoxï¿½ to generate sprite sheets and sprite map.
-	Super Disease arts were inspired in Sonic the Hedgehog, Alex Kid (Sega®) and Super Mario (Nintendo®).
+	Super Disease arts were inspired in Sonic the Hedgehog, Alex Kid (Segaï¿½) and Super Mario (Nintendoï¿½).
 	Background image of demo version 0.0.4 was obtained in google images.
 Unknown creator, all credits given.
-	Sound effects and music credits of demo version 0.0.4 are given to Sega®, Nintendo® and Vintage Culture (Musics - You Can't Hide, Hollywood).
+	Sound effects and music credits of demo version 0.0.4 are given to Segaï¿½, Nintendoï¿½ and Vintage Culture (Musics - You Can't Hide, Hollywood).
 	Fonts:
 		https://cooltext.com